LeTanque/ChatPet/README.md

 # ChatPet

-A standalone Swift macOS menu-bar companion, currently named **DesktopPet** in the app. **Blue Turtle—the pet already created for Frank—is the first and default pet.** Its 36 bundled PNG frames are copied unchanged from the corrected September 13, 2026 pet pack, including the visor transparency repair.
-Original variable frame timing is preserved.
-Nothing is installed into or modified inside ChatGPT.
+A standalone Swift macOS menu-bar companion, currently named **DesktopPet** in the app. **Blue Turtle is the first and default pet.** Modeled after ChatGPT's pet feature.

 ## Build and run